imathis/octopress/source/_posts/2011-07-22-octopress-20-surfaces.markdown

 - A semantic HTML5 template
 - A Mobile first responsive layout (rotate, or resize your browser and see)
 - Built in 3rd party support for Twitter, Google Plus One, Disqus Comments, Pinboard, Delicious, and Google Analytics
-- An easy deployment strategy using Github pages or Rsync
+- An easy deployment strategy using GitHub Pages or Rsync
 - Built in support for POW and Rack servers
 - Easy theming with Compass and Sass
 - A Beautiful [Solarized](http://ethanschoonover.com/solarized) syntax highlighting